oqolarte/oblong/content/log/acuzar.md

 ## Verdict

-Only go there someone who's net worth is at least five times as much as yours sponsors your trip.
+Only go there if someone whose net worth is at least five times as much as yours sponsors your trip.
 Don't spend your own hard-earned money to spend even a day there.
 There are better places to be in!